syncfusion-content/blazor-docs/blazor/file-manager/getting-started-with-web-app.md

 {% endhighlight %}
 {% endtabs %}

 To configure and map the controller, open the `~/Program.cs` file of the server part of the application.
-Add the following code:
+Add the following code to configure the service for the controller and map the controller after `app.UseRouting()`:

 ```cshtml